$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications

 where $T_{\mathrm{rel}}$ is the inverse spectral gap of the KCM and $\delta>0$ is a sufficiently small constant. \end{lem}

-\begin{proof}[Proof of Theorem~\ref{th:gap}] Let $\cU$ be a non-trivial bootstrap family and without loss of generality assume that it contains a rule $U_0\subset\H_{-\pi/2+\delta}\cap\H_{-\pi/2-2\delta}$ for some $\delta$ sufficiently small such that $-\pi/2-\delta$ is a rational direction.
+\begin{proof}[Proof of Theorem~\ref{th:gap}] Let $\cU$ be a (non-trivial) update family and without loss of generality assume that it contains a rule $U_0\subset\H_{-\pi/2+\delta}\cap\H_{-\pi/2-2\delta}$ for some $\delta>0$ sufficiently small such that $-\pi/2-\delta$ is a rational direction.
 Fix $q>\qct$ and $\varepsilon(\delta)>0$ and $\eta(\delta,\varepsilon)>0$ sufficiently small.
-The positivity of the gap is implied by Theorem~3.3 of~\cite{Cancrini08} if we can find a suitable renormalisation satisfying the following (see Definition 3.1~\cite{Cancrini08}). \begin{itemize} \item[(a)] Each renormalised site is good with probability at least $1-\varepsilon$. \item[(b)] If the renormalised sites $(0,1)$, $(1,0)$ and $(1,1)$ are all good, then where $\mathbf{a}$ and $\mathbf{b}$ are the two base vectors of the renormalisation and $B'$ is the renormalisation box -- the parallelogram generated by $\mathbf{a}$ and $\mathbf{b}$ i.e.
+The positivity of the gap is implied by Theorem~3.3 of~\cite{Cancrini08} if we can find a suitable renormalisation satisfying the following (see Definition 3.1~\cite{Cancrini08}).\footnote{The statement in~\cite{Cancrini08} is given for square boxes, but generalises without change.} \begin{itemize} \item[(a)] Each renormalised site is good with probability at least $1-\varepsilon$. \item[(b)] If the renormalised sites $(0,1)$, $(1,0)$ and $(1,1)$ are all good, then where $\mathbf{a}$ and $\mathbf{b}$ are the two base vectors of the renormalisation and $B'$ is the renormalisation box---the parallelogram generated by $\mathbf{a}$ and $\mathbf{b}$ i.e.